Alcoa (NYSE:AA) Updates Q2 Earnings Guidance

 Alcoa (NYSE:AA – Get Free Report) updated its second quarter earnings guidance on Wednesday.
-The company provided earnings per share guidance of $0.08-0.19 for the period, compared to the consensus earnings per share estimate of $0.07.
+The company provided earnings per share (EPS) guidance of $0.08-0.19 for the period, compared to the consensus estimate of $0.07.
 The company issued revenue guidance of $2.850-2.925 billion, compared to the consensus revenue estimate of $2.83 billion.
+Alcoa also updated its Q2 2024 guidance to 0.080-0.190 EPS.

 About Alcoa